TravinDaniil/Daniil/Daniil-project/README.md

 ### Linking and contexts

 Cactus makes it easy to relatively link to pages and static assets inside your project by using the template tags
-{% static %} and {% url %}.
-For example if you are at page `/blog/2011/Jan/my-article.html` and would like to link to `/contact.html` you would write the following:
+<a href="/path/to/static/resource">Link to Static Resource</a> and {% url %}.
+For example if you are at page `/blog/2011/Jan/my-article.html` and would like to link to
+`/contact.html` you would write the following:

     <a href="{% url '/contact.html' %}">Contact</a>